beammeup8/SewingPatternAutomation/pdfManagement/README.md

 # PDF Management

-This directory contains scripts for managing PDF files, and extracting images, Specifically for converting images to multi-page PDFs.
+This directory contains scripts for managing PDF files, and extracting images, specifically for converting images to multi-page PDFs.

 ## Convert Image to Multipage PDF